isaacnmm/pestpolicy-hugo2XX/content/posts/freeze-roaches-to-death/index.md

 When the temperature falls below 7 degrees Celsius, a cockroach can die within 10 hours.
 But this may not be the case when temperatures drop gradually.

 When temperatures fall below 0 degrees F, the roaches will die within half an hour.
-Of course, cockroaches will enter the hibernation
-- like stage to slow the metabolic rate.
-Also, [cockroaches come out at night? ](https://pestpolicy.com/why
+Of course, cockroaches will enter the hibernation-like stage to slow the metabolic rate.
+Also, [cockroaches come out at night? ](https://pestpolicy.com/why-do-cockroaches-come-out-at-night/)
-- do
-- cockroaches
-- come
-- out
-- at
-- night/)

 ##  What Do Roaches Do During Winter?